Krulicusek/Warehouse/readme.md

 # WarehouseUI

 Winform application, UI for warehouse managment system.
-Enables you to add, edit, delate, and view, contents of sql database that represent real warehouse objects
+Enables you to add, edit, delate, and view, contents of sql database that represent real warehouse objects.

 # WarehouseLibrary